-- · Directory export issues
+- Directory export limitations

-- · Issues migrating from pre-Notes 7 environments
+- Issues migrating from pre-Notes 7 environments

 - · Other non- or partial migration issues

-- · Other Data Migration Wizard issues
+- Other Data Migration Wizard issues

 - SSDM issues

-- · Admin Account Pooling issues
+- Admin Account Pooling issues

-- · Post-migration issues
+- Post-migration issues

 - Miscellaneous issues

 - Office 365 issues

-Most of the known limitations of any migration process are due to feature inconsistencies between the source and target environments.
-That is, features that are available in the Notes/Domino environment simply cannot be migrated to a target environment that does not offer the same or comparable features.
-Other limitations are due to feature incompatibilities, where similar features are available in both the source and target environments, but their implementations are so different that the migration may be impractical.
+Most of the limitations of any migration process are due to inconsistencies between the source and target environments.
+Features that are available in the Notes/Domino environment cannot be migrated to a target environment that does not offer the same or comparable features.
+Other limitations are due to feature incompatibilities where similar features are available in both the source and target environments, but their implementations are so different that the migration is impractical.

-Known limitations of the migration process facilitated by Quest Migrator for Notes to Exchange are listed below.
+Known limitations of the Migrator for Notes to Exchange migration process are listed in the following sections.

-Directory export issues
+Directory export limitations

 - Directory catalogs are not exported.
 The Directory Export Wizard does not export Notes directory catalogs. - Dynamic members of auto-populated groups do not migrate.
-The Directory Export Wizard exports only the manager member of a Notes auto-populated (dynamic) group, and not the dynamic members.
+The Directory Export Wizard exports only the manager member of a Notes auto-populated (dynamic) group and not the dynamic members.